Grafikart/BlogMVC/Yii/docs/help-dev.md

 # Dev-help

-This page describes extending options for application.
+This page describes extending options for application and contains some sweet talk.

 ## Yii

-This application was built with Yii 1.1.14.
-This means that it can be extended in every way Yii supports - extensions, widgets (it's nearly the same syntax in Twig), custom parameters in config.
+This application was built with Yii 1.1.15.
+This means that it can be extended in every way Yii supports - extensions, widgets custom parameters in config.
 This application was built as a part of *contest-like* project, so feel free to explore, rewrite, tear and break everything down or build something using application components.